skgrange/aqerimportr/README.md

 remotes::install_github("skgrange/aqerimportr")
 ```

-This development should result in a CRAN version soon.

 ## Usage

 Most of **aqerimportr**'s functions use a `aqer_*` prefix.
 The more useful functions are: `aqer_metadata`, `aqer_read_csv`, `aqer_data_clean`, and `aqer_file_list`.